Bioeconomy: Getting the most out of the biomass

+Recent studies have highlighted the potential of traditionally used plants, in providing value-added products in remote areas of the world.
+A study conducted on tobacco plants proposed a non-exhaustive list of compounds with potential economic interest that can be sourced from these plants.

 Other fields and applications

 Bioproducts or bio-based products are products that are made from biomass.
-The term “bioproduct” refers to a wide array of industrial and commercial products that are characterized by a variety of properties, compositions and processes, as well as different benefits and risks.
+The term "bioproduct" refers to a wide array of industrial and commercial products that are characterized by a variety of properties, compositions and processes, as well as different benefits and risks.

 Bio-based products are developed in order to reduce dependency on fossil fuels and non-renewable resources.
 To achieve this, the key is to develop new bio-refining technologies to sustainably transform renewable natural resources into bio-based products, materials and fuels, e.g.